BrandonXu6106/obsidianpublish/content/thoughts/compiler.md

    - Any variable defined during a non-move instruction is in conflict with every variable (except itself) in the undead-out set associated with the instruction.
    - Any variable defined during a move instruction is in conflict with every variable in the undead-out set associated with the instruction, except itself and the variable referenced in the move.
 3. Register allocation: assign each abstract locations to a register that is different from any conflicting abstract locations.
    - Recursive graph-colouring register allocation.
-This normally uses a [[disjoint-set|disjoint-set]]
+This normally uses a [[disjoint-set.md|disjoint-set]]
    1. If the set of abstract locations is empty, return the empty assignment.
    2. Otherwise, choose a low-degree abstract location from the input set of abstract locations, if one exists.
 Otherwise, pick an arbitrary abstract location from the set.
 A low-degree abstract location is one with fewer than k conflicts, for some for pre-defined k.
 We pick k to be the number of registers in the set of assignable registers.
    3. Recurse with the chosen abstract location removed from the input set and the conflict graph.
 The recursive call should return an assignment for all the remaining abstract locations.